ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

       - Container `metrics` is for the Prometheus metrics exporter service related to the MariaDB server:

-        - The `image` of this exporter is not clear [on what Linux Distribution is based](https://hub.docker.com/r/prom/mysqld-exporter), although probably is Debian.
+        - The `image` of this metrics exporter service does not clearly states [what Linux distribution is based on](https://hub.docker.com/r/prom/mysqld-exporter).

         - In `args` are set a number of parameters meant for the command launching the Prometheus metrics exporter service in the container.
 Pay attention to the last two arguments: